treasureDouDou/react-reactapp-antd/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload
 npm start

 # build for production with minification